PLOS/Dockerfiles/README.md

 Todo/Outstanding
 ----------------

+* Update compose files to use schema version 3.
+Compose 1.9 allows for default environment values as well.
 * Akita and Lemur apps will have problems with CAS because of this bug: https://github.com/dlindahl/omniauth-cas/issues/41
 * Setup Postgres helper method for Lemur